-If the resulting pdf file exists and context.output.changed is not set to True, pdf rendering is not run.
-Set overwrite to True to always recreate pdfs.
+If the resulting pdf file exists and context.output.changed is set to False, pdf rendering is not run.
+If context.output.changed is not set, then modification times for .tex and .pdf files are compared: if the template .tex is newer, it is reprocessed.
+Set the initialization argument overwrite to True to always recreate pdfs.
+All non-existent files are always created.